Jack Banta (American football)

-Herbert Jack Banta (November 19, 1917 – February 22, 1977) was an American football halfback in the National Football League (NFL) for the Philadelphia Eagles, the Washington Redskins and Los Angeles Rams.
-He played college football at the University of Southern California for Howard Jones and was drafted in the tenth round of the 1941 NFL Draft.
+Herbert Jack Banta (November 19, 1917 – February 22, 1977) was an American professional football halfback in the National Football League (NFL) for the Philadelphia Eagles, the Washington Redskins and Los Angeles Rams.
+He played college football at the University of Southern California for Howard Jones and was drafted in the tenth round of the 1941 NFL draft.
 He served as a Lieutenant (junior grade) in the Navy during the World War II era.